|

 Despite

-when we lined up in single-file outside of
+when we lined up in a single file outside of

-the gymnasium, none of us could make our minds
+the gymnasium, none of us would ever be able to

 Some shrugged and went back to caring for